 Admission to the traditional BSN program is designed for high school and transfer students who are working towards a first baccalaureate degree.
-Most programs run competitive admission enrolling the best applicants in an admission period.
+Most programs run competitive admission, enrolling the best applicants in an admission period.

-You can enter a nursing program as a college freshman after completing the nursing pre-requisite courses and general education requirements.
-All accredited BSN programs require a minimum of 2 semesters of physiology and anatomy, as well as some credits in biology, micro-biology, psychology, developmental psychology, statistics, biostatistics, chemistry, organic chemistry and biochemistry.
+You can enter a nursing program as a college freshman, after completing the nursing pre-requisite courses and general education requirements.
+All accredited BSN programs require a minimum of 2 semesters of physiology and anatomy, as well as some credits in biology, microbiology, psychology, developmental psychology, statistics, biostatistics, chemistry, organic chemistry, and biochemistry.

-A basic nursing skill course usually designated as Health Assessment, nursing research, adult care courses, community health, family health and/or some nursing experience may be also required by most nursing programs.
+A basic nursing skill course usually designated as Health Assessment, nursing research, adult care courses, community health, family health and/or some nursing experience may also be required by most nursing programs.

 Clinical experience is offered at a range of healthcare facilities including hospital affiliated with the various programs.
 Clinical experience requires students to take part in a range of medical departments as well as learning the duties and responsibilities of surgical nursing and more particular nursing such as pediatrics, acute care nurses and emergency room nurses.

 The financial costs of the four-year traditional Bachelor of Science Nursing program tend to be the highest of all nursing programs.
 The costs for the program vary significantly on the basis of the type of institution offering the program and the number of preparatory courses undertaken by the student beforehand.